-- Manhood Development Program: Working with 150 African American 9th and 10th grade young men within a for-credit class at five schools (Castlemont, Fremont, Oakland High, Oakland Technical and Skyline).
+* Enhancing the Manhood Development Program: Our College Advisors work with 200 African American males in grades 9th-11th grade by teaching a weekly college access curriculum in a -credit-baring class at six schools (Castlemont, Fremont, McClymonds, Oakland High, Oakland Technical and Skyline).

-- Young men who meet the Great Expectations scholarship requirements will have priority application
+* High Value Scholarships: Young men of color who meet the Great Expectations scholarship eligibility criteria receive priority consideration.